cheese-hub/python-example-app/README.md

 # Jupyter Docker Starter Example
-This is an example Jupyter-based Python application running in Docker.
+This is an example Jupyter-based Python application that run is packaged as a Docker image.

-The application is packaged as a Docker image that can be run as part of the [CHEESEHub](https://hub.cheesehub.org/) platform.
+By including a small AppSpec JSON file describing the Docker image, the image can run inside of the [CHEESEHub](https://hub.cheesehub.org/) platform.

 # Prerequisites
 You will need to install [Docker Desktop](https://docs.docker.com/get-docker/)